Dunk (TV series): Plot

-The story revolves around a university where a student Amal Faraz accuses her Professor Humayun for harassing her, and everyone supports her to fight back, including her fiancée Haider Nawaz.
-After a while, it is revealed that Amal made a false accusation on her Professor as in to save her fiance Haider as he had accidentally sent some inappropriate photos and videos to a female professor, Professor Anjum, the real scene that took place was that Amal asked Professor Humayun to forgive Haider.
-When he declines, she locks the door and harasses him and tells him she will ruin his life by accusing him of harassment and she scatters the things in the room and leaves.
+The story revolves around a university where a student, Amal Faraz, accuses her teacher, Professor Humayun, of harassing her, and everyone supports her to fight back, including her fiancée Haider Nawaz.
+After a while, it is revealed that Amal made a false accusation against her teacher to save her fiance Haider who had accidentally sent some inappropriate photos and videos to a female teacher, Professor Anjum.
+Amal asks Professor Humayun to overlook and forgive what Haider did.
+When he declines, she locks the door and harasses him and tells him she will ruin his life by accusing him of harassment and she scatters things in the room and leaves.

 Professor Humayun and Amal have one last conversation before the innocent professor walks out of the inquiry committee and leaves the university.
-Having no proof of his innocence and as he has mentally lost the war, he commits suicide.
+Having no proof of his innocence, he commits suicide.
 The news disheartens Haider as it is revealed that he heard the last conversation between Professor Humayun and Amal and he found out Amal's truth.
 On Haider and Amal's wedding evening, Haider decides not to marry Amal because of her false accusations against Professor Humayun.
 He is kicked out of his house by his father Nawaz.

 Amal marries Safeer Nawaz, Haider's elder brother on one condition that is to bring Haider back to the house.
 After a while, Haider marries Minal, Amal's friend, and gets kicked out of the house again after Amal accuses him of raping her.
 Haider then tells Minal the truth about Professor Humayun.
 Safeer also finds out the truth and divorces Amal in court.

 Haider takes Amal to an abandoned place and keeps her there in isolation until morning to collect some proofs, when Haider shows Amal's father Faraz a video of Amal confessing the truth to Haider which was recorded by Sultan, Haider's friend.
 Heartbroken after learning the truth about his daughter's actions, Faraz commits suicide and his wife goes to court and slaps Amal in front of everyone.

-Amal then confesses to her crimes and is sentenced to ten years in prison, 5 years for the falsely accusing Professor Humayun and another five for false accusations against Haider.
+Amal then confesses to her crimes and is sentenced to ten years in prison, 5 years for falsely accusing Professor Humayun and another five for false accusations against Haider.
 She goes to jail after Faraz's funeral.
 Haider, Nawaz, Safeer, Nawaz's wife Saba, and Minal reconcile.
 The show ends with Saira, Professor Humayun's wife, putting flowers on his grave.